Spine Surgeons conducting a Cervical spine procedure

 What is Comprehensive Spine Care, and how does it differ from other spine treatments?

-Comprehensive Spine Care is a patient-centered, multidisciplinary approach that integrates various medical specialties to address spine-related issues.
-It typically involves a combination of non-surgical and surgical interventions, such as physical therapy, pain management, medication, and, when necessary, surgical procedures.
-The emphasis is on providing a holistic treatment plan tailored to the individual patient’s needs, considering factors like lifestyle, overall health, and the specific spine condition.
+Full spine care is a patient-focused, team-based approach that blends various medical fields to tackle spine issues.
+It often includes non-surgical and surgical methods, like physical therapy, pain relief, drugs, and, when needed, surgeries.
+The focus is on creating a complete treatment plan tailored to each patient’s needs, considering factors like lifestyle, overall health, and the specific spine issue.

 What conditions or symptoms can be treated through Comprehensive Spine Care?